 They combined some internet technology with their own ideas and gave birth to the network that is today everywhere in the world, connecting millions of devices to each other and to the internet itself.

 Under IEEE-802.3 issued formally in 1985, ethernet became the de facto standard interface for networks large and small, and even for individual instruments.
 It’s a combination of hardware and software developed to be fault-tolerant and fast.

 Information is broken into “packets” or “frames” known as datagrams.
 Each datagram contains not only the data itself, but with identifying header and address information so that it can be reconstructed at the receiving end, and a 32-bit CRC (cyclic redundancy check) at the end to prevent errors.

 Devices on the network have an ethernet interface, each of which has a unique address.
-This is important because with so many devices potentially transmitting and receiving across the same network, each device needs to know which data is intended for it.
+This is important because, with so many devices potentially transmitting and receiving across the same network, each device needs to know which data is intended for it.

-Imagine hundreds of letters and boxes from the post office flowing down your street -- most of them are for your neighbors, and a few of them are for you.
+Imagine hundreds of letters and boxes from the post office flowing down your street -- most of them are for your neighbours, and a few of them are for you.
 But which ones?
 Well, the address printed on the face of each letter ensures that those with your address are automatically put into your mailbox.

 Simple, right?
 It has worked like this for hundreds of years - long before computers.

 But now imagine that each letter coming down the street has actually been cut up into thousands or even millions of tiny pieces, and each piece is just one word from inside that letter.

 Furthermore, these words are not necessarily in order.
 In fact, they are mixed together with billions of words from your neighbour’s letters, too.
 Suddenly it’s a lot more complicated.